langx/website/src/routes/(blog-article)/customization/+page.md

 ## Footer

-The footer contains some credits, a list of social links, and the RSS/Theme toggle.
+The footer contains some credits, a list of social links, and the Theme toggle.
 The contents of this section can be modified directly in the `Footer.svelte` organism.

 ## Colors